erik808/jdqzpp/README.md

 # JDQZ++
 Templated C++ implementation of the JDQZ generalized eigenvalue problem solver.

-## Credits
+## Introduction
  This is an almost 1-1 port of the original FORTRAN code by Fokkema and van Gijzen: http://www.win.tue.nl/casa/research/scientificcomputing/topics/jd/software.html  A few of the old routines survive and are compiled into a separate library.

+The main difference with the original is that vectors are now templated.
+We require vectors to have a few standard members (e.g. `dot()`, `axpy()`, `scale()`, etc.) with complex arithmetic.
+For manipulations of the projected problem we use containers provided by the STL.

 ## Installation
 This project depends on